jodymgustafson/ana-log/readme.md

 - Pass in multiple messages like console.log()
 - Batteries included -- everything you need to get started is in this package
 - No external dependencies
-- TypeScript type definition file built in
+- TypeScript type definitions built in

 ## Why?
 Why create my own logging library when there are so many others available?